-Clearly indicate how your organization and proposal addresses each of the "Mandatory Eligibility Criteria" listed in Section 2.7 of this RPP.
+Clearly indicate if your organization and proposal address each of the "Mandatory Eligibility Criteria" listed in Section 2.7 of this RPP.
+Supporting documents for meeting the mandatory eligibility criteria must be provided as attachments to the proposals, and other evidence must reference the section and page number within the proposal.